-What to know about the new BA.2.86 'highly mutated' COVID variant found in the US
+What you need to know about BA.2.86, the new ‘highly mutated’ COVID variant

 The mutations or changes in the virus sequence can affect how contagious a virus is, how well it responds to treatment and how severely it affects people, per the CDC.

-“It represents a highly mutated form of SARS-CoV-2,” says Pekosz — in other words, BA.2.86 looks very different from the prevailing omicron XBB subvariants circulating.
+“It represents a highly mutated form of SARS-CoV-2,” says Pekosz.
+In other words, BA.2.86 looks very different from the prevailing omicron XBB subvariants circulating.

 What are the symptoms of BA.2.86?

-Right now, "there's no data on symptoms associated with infection because the case numbers are just too small," Pekosz says.
+At this time, it's not possible to know whether infection with BA.2.86 produces different symptoms from other variants, according to the CDC.
+"The case numbers are just too small," Pekosz says.

-In its risk assessment of BA.2.86, the CDC said "at this point, there is no evidence that this variant is causing more severe illness," but this may change as additional scientific data comes in.
+In its risk assessment of BA.2.86, the CDC said "there is no evidence that this variant is causing more severe illness," but like any variant, this could change as additional data comes in.

 Common symptoms of other COVID-19 variants and subvariants include: